 Glacier View is a great home base to explore the natural wonders that surround the small town.
 This area provides camping amenities, historic local lodging, and even glamping.
 Some of the best coffee in Alaska overlooks the Matanuska Glacier at MICA Mocha.
 Rooted in local service, Glacier View provides an authentic outdoor experience with a growing community.

 There are many guided tours by established local companies.
+And even one that offers an overnight glacier luxury camping experience.
 During the warmer months you can explore the crevasses and ice falls of the Matanuska Glacier with glacier guides.
 The Matanuska River is glacially fed and provides an extraordinary view of the valley on a whitewater expedition.
 If you are looking to take your adventure to new heights, floating through the skies on a helicopter tour may be the experience you have been craving.